 The majority of restaurants operate according to the first in-first out principle of inventory valuation.
-This technique, often referred to as FIFO, assumes that the goods purchased first are the ones sold first.
-As a result, the remaining inventory consists of the most recent purchases and is accounted for at the good’s current cost.
+What does FIFO mean in food handling?
+The same as it does in other places but with more urgency With FIFO, restaurants ensure that goods purchased first are the ones sold first.
+The same as it does in other places but with more urgency.
+With FIFO, restaurants ensure that goods purchased first are the ones sold first.
+With the FIFO restaurant inventory management technique, the remaining inventory consists of the most recent purchases and is accounted for at the good’s current cost.

-The first in-first out method is best for cases where inventory has a short demand cycle or is perishable as in the foodservice business.
+The first in-first out (FIFO restaurant inventory method) is best for cases where inventory has a short demand cycle or is perishable as in the food service business.
 This is because prioritizing the oldest goods will maximize the use of inventory before items go to obsolescence.
 At restaurants, chefs will use the ingredients purchased earliest with the nearest expiration date in order to avoid spoilage.
-Foodservice businesses therefore tend to prefer FIFO as it matches the actual flow of food in the kitchen.
+Foodservice businesses, therefore, tend to prefer FIFO as it matches the actual flow of food in the kitchen.

 As costs continue to rise, restaurants find themselves in an inflationary environment.
+The FIFO restaurant inventory management method, older inventory moves out inventory more closely in time to its purchase date than new inventory reducing inflationary pressure.
 For those using the first in-first out method, however, the financial hit is minimized.
-FIFO directs restaurants to use the older, lower priced goods first and to leave the theoretically more expensive goods as inventory.
+FIFO directs restaurants to use the older, lower-priced goods first and to leave the theoretically more expensive goods as inventory.
 Altogether, this adds up to a lower cost of goods sold and higher net income.
 While a higher yield is attractive to owners and investors, it also indicates an increased income tax liability.

 Of all valuation methods, first in-first out is the most reliable indicator of inventory value for restaurants.
-Since inventory measured this way corresponds with its original cost, the calculated value of remaining goods is most accurate.
+Since inventory measured this way corresponds with its original cost, the calculated value of the remaining goods is most accurate.
 Managers even can access real-time depletion and inventory counts instantly through restaurant management software such as SynergySuite.
+The FIFO inventory costing method isn’t perfect.
 One thing to consider with this method, however, is that there is not always proper revenue and cost matching.
-With FIFO, older and often lower costs are calculated with current revenues, resulting some misassociation.
+With FIFO, older and often lower costs are calculated with current revenues, resulting in some misassociation.

 Last in-first out or LIFO is another technique used to value inventory.
 Although not commonly practiced, especially in the foodservice business, this method offers a reverse approach to FIFO with its own benefits.
 Last in-first out values inventory on the assumption that the goods purchased last are sold first at their original cost.
 The oldest goods therefore usually continue to remain as ending inventory.
 Many foods would expire before being used under the LIFO system, and so this method is typically practiced with non-perishable commodities.